norse/norse/Readme.md

 The default choices of hyperparameters are meant as reasonable starting points.

 ### Example on using the library: Long short-term spiking neural networks
-The ong short-term spiking neural networks from the paper by [G. Bellec, D. Salaj, A. Subramoney, R. Legenstein, and W. Maass](https://arxiv.org/abs/1803.09574) is one interesting way to apply norse:
+The ong short-term spiking neural networks from the paper by [G. Bellec, D. Salaj, A. Subramoney, R. Legenstein, and W. Maass (2018)](https://arxiv.org/abs/1803.09574) is one interesting way to apply norse:
 ```python
 from norse.torch.module import LSNNLayer, LSNNCell
 # LSNNCell with 2 inputs and 10 outputs